webmasterar/multi-edsm/experiments/maw/README.md

 how to build it.

 Secondly, we use [PyVCF](https://github.com/jamescasbon/PyVCF) python module to read the VCF files.
-Go ahead and install that.
-This is usually done by running `pip install pyvcf`.
-The experiment was run under Python v2.7 using PyVCF 0.6.7.
+This in turn relies on the PySAM python module.
+Go ahead and install both.
+This is usually done by running `pip install pysam pyvcf`.
+The experiment was run under Python v2.7 using PySAM 0.12.0.1 and PyVCF 0.6.7.

 Thirdly, we create *EDS* (Elastic Degenerate String) files from the FASTA+VCF files using the Github project [EDSO](https://github.com/webmasterar/edso).